Lizards & UFO's

 Bob even showed us Fellini (Was it "Casanova?") and Polanski's "MacBeth" on the down-low and had it in mind for us to mount a production (so to speak) of "Marat Sade," but thought better of it.
 He cast me as the Stage Manager in "Our Town" my freshman year (sadly, it was cancelled when the light board short circuited during a rain storm).
 My senior year I played Tevye (in braces) in "Fiddler on the Roof," and also the psychiatrist lead in the play "Equus."
 It was a fantastic yet challenging experience.
 It was perhaps a bit overwhelming, having to go crazy every night after all those pages of memorized dialogue.
-I ended up baking the "Equus" script in a cake after we wrapped and auctioned it off at a charity even for our theater.
+I ended up baking the "Equus" script in a cake after the play wrapped and auctioning it off at a charity even for our theater.
 I really wanted that thing out of my mind and my house!
 Perhaps this was a good indication that I didn't want to be a "regular" stage actor who had to memorize a lot of lines and dredge up my worst demons for public consumption on a stage.
 Too much agony and work, not enough fun for me.

 I realize now that a fair amount of Bob's curriculum would not fly these days, at least in public education.
 His wasn't a "high school" drama program, it was just a drama program.
-I don't think he would have taught it any differently than he taught his university classes.
+I don't think he taught it differently from his university classes.
 He exposed us to a love of the artistic heart of theater, it's tradition and craft and sense of community.
 I wouldn't be the actor I am today without his influence.
 Sadly, Bob died far too young after I graduated and I didn't hear about his funeral until well afterwards.
-I would have liked to have at least thanked him.
+I would have liked to have reconnected and thanked him before he departed.

 My teen years:

 What I most wanted was to read, act and watch PBS documentaries and sci-fi/monster movies.
 I took an American Lit college course my junior year of high school that convinced me I was ready for college.
 I spent a lot of time watching art house movies at the university and playing primitive computer games at its library computer center.
 I taught myself to program in BASIC and even learned some FORTRAN, which I considered ridiculous because it consisted of feeding punch cards into a computer.

 I never really acted out or rebelled and I processed much of my teenage angst and growing pains by writing in a diary.
 I did this on a daily basis from second grade to well into my thirties.
 It still write in a journal, a kind of self-therapy (I’ve never done real therapy).
-I think this habit of digesting my day's events and listening to my inner self probably helped me be a better actor and probably served as a kind of self-talk therapy.
+I think this habit of digesting my day's events and listening to my inner self probably helped me be a better actor and probably provided a therapeutic assist in sorting myself out.

 Allowance and lawn mower money was mostly used to buy books, magazines, movie tickets and an occasional 45 record.
 I didn't have enough spare change to get any good at the arcade video games.
 Not much else appealed to me as a teen.
 I didn't want the trouble of owning a car, which was no problem since I didn't go to concerts or date much.
 My folks gave me my first car upon graduating college.
-Before then, I just used my bike, which was fine with me.
+Before then I just used my bike or feet, which was fine with me.
 I never liked the physical work I had to do to earn my fun money.
 I saw mowing yards as kind of pointless-- I never really understood the focus on owning and maintaining a yard, but it was the only way I saw to make any money, so I did it.
 I would also occasionally stack hay at a friend's grand father's farm in the summer, which felt honest and exhausting.
 It paid well and I enjoyed some of the best fresh food I’ve ever eaten.